Quick Page Links

-For those mothers who are pumping exclusively, this amount is more easily calculated.
-You would take the amount of milk pumped in ounces and multiply it by 20; this is because there are 20 calories in every ounce of breast milk.
-For example: if you produce 40 ounces of milk per day, the calories of the milk would be equal to 800 calories.
+This amount is more easily calculated for mothers who are pumping exclusively.
+You would take the amount of milk pumped in ounces and multiply it by 20 because there are 20 calories in every ounce of breast milk.
+For example: if you produce 40 ounces of milk per day, the milk's calories would equal 800 calories.
 (40 * 20 = 800)

-You would then also need to consider the amount of energy needed to produce that milk (calories burned from breastfeeding).
+You would also need to consider the energy needed to produce that milk (calories burned from breastfeeding).
 Production efficiency is 80%, therefore, this would be your calculation: 40 * 20 = 800 / 0.8 = 1000.
-That’s a total of 1000 calories needed extra per day to produce 40 ounces of milk.
+That’s a total of 1000 calories needed per day to produce 40 ounces of milk.

-But, your metabolism is tweaked during nursing to help you use your calories more efficiently, and therefore you need fewer calories.
+But, your metabolism is tweaked during nursing to help you use your calories more efficiently, so you need fewer calories.

 Once you have this amount, we need to subtract the postpartum basal metabolism (you get more out of your calories when breastfeeding).
 The following are average amounts.

 - 0 – 4 months = 300 cal

 - Six months and onwards = 500 cal